 Please note that this information only applies to on campus hand or cart transportation of biological materials.
 If you need to transport biological materials on public roads, you must comply with US Department of Transportation regulations.
-Refer to the Shipping Biological Substances training information.
+Refer to Biosafety Training for more information about shipping biological substances.

 Almost all life science-related research teams will need to transport biological materials between lab areas in support of their lab analyses.
 Common examples include cell cultures, viral vectors, body fluid and tissue specimens and infectious agents.
 Containment procedures are used in the lab to protect personnel from unnecessary contact with these materials.
 When they are transported from one lab location to another, it is important to apply the same containment principles in order to minimize the potential for a release of these materials while en route:

 - Store biological research materials in a primary container that is designed for the type of material contained within, and securely close the container.

 - Place primary containers in a hard-walled secondary container constructed of materials that can be effectively cleaned and disinfected.